 - Industry and business activities

-If you are applying for a business account, the personal account opening considerations still apply.
-Each shareholder, director, or member of the company will need to provide this information.
-This is standard practice when opening an account anywhere in the world.
+Individuals looking to apply for a business account need to know that the personal opening considerations still apply.
+Each shareholder, director, or member of the company needs to provide this information.
+This is standard practice when opening a bank account anywhere in the world.

-How Much Do I Need to Deposit to Open a US Account Without an SSN or an ITIN?
+How Much Do I Need to Open a Bank Account Without SSN?

-Alternatively, if you’re opening an account for a business, you should expect the account opening deposit to be at least US $1,500 to avoid monthly fees.
-However, the amount to avoid the monthly fee will fluctuate from bank to bank.
+Alternatively, if you’re opening an account for a business, you need to expect the opening deposit to be at least USD 1,500 to avoid monthly fees.
+The amount to avoid the monthly fee, however, fluctuates from bank to bank.

-What Is the Step-by-Step Process for Opening Accounts in the US?
+What Is the Process for Opening an Account in the US?

-In fact, depending on your risk profile and how difficult it is for you to obtain authenticated documents, applying to a single bank can cost up to a thousand dollars.
-And, if you get rejected and have to apply to multiple banks, costs and additional fees can skyrocket fast.
+Depending on your risk profile and how difficult it is for you to obtain authenticated documents, applying to a single bank costs up to a thousand dollars.
+Costs and additional fees start to skyrocket if you get rejected and have to apply to multiple banks.

 What you need is clear instructions on how to open an account remotely.
 You need a list of institutions that accept non-resident individuals, foreign companies, and even offshore entities.
-And, you need to know which branches and bankers can make it happen (not all of them can, will, or even know it’s possible).
-What most people ultimately want is their own team of banking experts to help them open an account–and they want that team available to answer questions and provide guidance as needed.
+You also need to know which branches and bankers make it happen.
+What most people want is their personal team of banking experts to help them open an account–and they want that team available to answer questions and provide guidance as needed.

-With our reports, you will be able to quickly identify the best financial institutions, identify the most suitable account opening strategies for your situation, understand the risks and nuances associated with your client profile, and choose how and when to approach banks based on your objectives.
+Our reports help you quickly identify the best financial institutions, identify the most suitable opening strategies for your situation, understand the risks and nuances associated with your client profile, and choose how and when to approach banks based on your objectives.

 You get access to all three of these reports in addition to all of the other benefits locked inside GlobalBanks USA as soon as you sign up to become a member.